sujith3g/sujith3g.github.io/_posts/2016-05-23-How-to-resize-a-Logical-Volume-to-increase-virtual-disk-of-VM-instance.md

 ### Get Gparted and resize the partition.

-For gparted we can either use Gparted.iso or any of ubuntu live CD.
+For gparted, we can either use Gparted.iso or any of ubuntu live CD.
 I'm using a bootable USB stick with Ubuntu live CD iso.

 > For choosing/changing the boot order/device for virtual instance, We have to increase the boot delay in Options -> Boot options -> Power on Boot Delay.
 > This will allow us to see the boot screen for the specified no. of milliseconds.